 - Minimum Investment per Shareholder: 100 Shares($2,100), then in increments of 100 Shares ($2,100)

-- Maximum Investment per Shareholder: There is no maximum number of Shares you can subscribe for
+- Maximum Investment per Shareholder: There was no maximum number of Shares you can subscribe for

-- Minimum Shares Available: There is no minimum number of Shares being offered
+- Minimum Shares Available: There was no minimum number of Shares being offered

-- Maximum Shares Available: There is no maximum number of shares being offered
+- Maximum Shares Available: There was no maximum number of shares being offered

 - Current Shares on Issue:1,401,441 Shares

 - Manager Principals: Lance Wiggs and Chris Humphreys